mjyeaney/aci-deployment-api/docs/ContainerGroupPooling.md

 1. Read all currently running instances, and get their full status.
 2. If there are any ACI instances that are stopped / terminated:
     * Delete these instances
-    * If the number of free instances is less than the configured value (`POOL_MINIMUM_SIZE`), create a new deployment to replace this deleted member.

 Another job that runs is responsible for maintaining acceptable levels of pool resources so as to not incur cost impacts from running un-utilized compute.
 This job workflow is as follows: